UX-UI-Design-Lab/DH199/README.md

 [Syllabus](https://docs.google.com/document/d/1IEQGyl7SRVjKEtLOkDJilb4k4WZ16ExGAGDaMC6Ox9U/edit?usp=sharing)

 ## Meetings + Weekly Schedule
-Wed.
-6-8pm online communication unless a different communication time is individually scheduled in the beginning of the quarter.
+Weekly 1-hour online meeting unless a different communication time is individually scheduled in the beginning of the quarter.
 We will use Zoom or Discord.

 ## Requirements